oVirt/ovirt-site/source/release/3.3/index.html.md

 The oVirt Project is pleased to announce the availability of its fourth formal release, oVirt 3.3.

+oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.

 ## What's New in 3.3?

 ### OpenStack Integration